 With the approval of the ADGS and the Graduate College, a maximum of 12 credit hours of approved course work not applied to a previously awarded degree may count toward the 84 hours for the doctoral degree.
-Please see the Pre-Admission Credits policy at https://graduate.asu.edu/policies-procedures for more information.
+Please see the Pre-Admission Credits policy at https://graduate.asu.edu/sites/default/files/asu-graduate-policies-and-procedures 032019 0.pdf for more information.